Ludwig (film): Plot

 Shortly after Ludwig becomes aware of his homosexuality, he suddenly announces his engagement with Sophie in January 1867.
 His mother and the cabinet send an actress into his apartments, who is instructed to give him sexual experience.
 Ludwig feels angry about the actress and throws her into his bathtub.
 Ludwig has doubts if he can be a good husband to Sophie who loves him, and he postpones and eventually cancels the marriage.
 Instead, he starts having relationships with his servants, although the devout Catholic feels guilt about his homosexuality.
 Bavaria supports the Prussian army in the Franco-Prussian War of 1871, but during the following Unification of Germany, he loses much of his sovereignty to the Prussian emperor Wilhelm I and Chancellor Otto von Bismarck.
 Shortly after the Franco-Prussian War, the mental health of Ludwig's younger brother Otto declines and doctors have to take care of him.
 Ludwig is shocked by his brother's illness.

 Ludwig does not care about politics anymore, instead, he spends his money building Neuschwanstein Castle, Linderhof Palace and Herrenchiemsee.
 The cabinet feels increasingly frustrated by the eccentric and secluded king's debts.
 In 1881, the king has a short but fierce friendship with actor Josef Kainz, whose Romeo performance he adores, but Kainz is mostly interested in the king's money.
 Ludwig also hosts some orgies with his servants.
 When his cousin Elisabeth wants to visit him after a long time, he refuses to see her.

 In 1886, the psychiatrist Bernhard von Gudden declares that Ludwig is insane, following the advice of his scheming Cabinet.
 With the help of his faithful servants, Ludwig can arrest his cabinet for a few hours.
 His friends advise him to fight against the accusation that he is insane, but he only feels world-weary and depressed.
 Eventually, his uncle Luitpold is declared Prince Regent of Bavaria.
 Ludwig is brought to Berg Castle near Lake Starnberg, where he has to stay under arrest and gets psychological treatment.
 Two days later, Ludwig and Von Gudden leave the castle for a walk.
-A few hours later, their corpses are found in the Lake Starnber, dead by unknown causes.
+A few hours later, their corpses are found in the Lake Starnberg, dead by unknown causes.